Login - Create Account

 There are components in the filter that have unconnected required inputs.
 Examples of required inputs are Source in the Blur component and Height in the Result component.
 If a required input of a component is unconnected, the component is unable to perform its function – for example, the Blur component cannot operate without the source picture.
 When unconnected, the required inputs are marked with red in the Filter Editor.
 To fix this problem, look for components with inputs marked with red, and connect other components to these inputs.

-One or more of the control components in the filter have control warnings.
-These warnings look as red exclamation marks near the inputs controlled by control components.
+One or more of the control components in the filter have connection warnings.
+These warnings look like red exclamation marks near the inputs controlled by control components.
 Filters with such warnings are not accepted to the Filter Library because these filters may have non-intuitive controls.
-To fix this problem, replace the control components that cause the warnings with more appropriate controls – see the Control Warning section for more information.
+To fix this problem, replace the control components that cause the warnings with more appropriate controls – see the Connection Warning section for more information.

 Render Maps must be turned off for every preset